On $p$-adic integral moduli schemes and local models for PEL type D: Applications

 Fix an \dfn{integral RZ datum} (cf. \cite[\S 4.1]{RV14}) of PEL-type D, where \begin{itemize} \item $B=M_2(\BQ_p)$ is a quaternion algebra over $\BQ_p$ with the positive involution $*$ given by $A^*\coloneqq CA^tC$, where $C=\begin{psmallmatrix} 0 &1\\ -1 &0 \end{psmallmatrix}$; \item $(V,\pair{\ ,\ })$ is a free $B$-module of rank $n+1$, endowed with a perfect alternating $\BQ_p$-bilinear form $\pair{\ ,\ }$ satisfying $\pair{xv,w}=\pair{v,x^*w}$ for $v,w\in V$, $x\in B$; \item $\cbra{\mu}$ is a geometric conjugacy class of minuscule cocharacters of $G$, where $G$ is the reductive group over $\BQ_p$ whose $R$-points for any $\BQ_p$-algebra $R$ are given by \item $[b]\in B(G,\cbra{\mu})$ (see \cite[\S 2.4]{RV14}); \item $\sL$ is a self-dual $\CO_B$-lattice chain in $V$, where $\CO_B=M_2(\BZ_p)$. \end{itemize}

-Assume that condition \hyperref[condA2]{(A2)} holds.
-Then as in \S \ref{ss51}, $G$ is isomorphic to the quasi-split orthogonal group $\GO(V_1,(\ ,\ ))$.
+As in \S \ref{ss51}, $G$ is isomorphic to the orthogonal group $\GO(V_1,(\ ,\ ))$.
 By the classification of PEL-data, there are two possibilities for the (geometric) conjugacy class $\cbra{\mu}$, corresponding to the minuscule coweights $\mu_+$ and $\mu_-$ in \eqref{cochar}.
 As in \S \ref{ss51}, one can associate the naive local model $\RM^\naive_\sL$ and spin local model $\RM^\pm_\sL$ to the self-dual lattice chain $\sL$.

 Let $\breve \BQ_p$ denote the completion of the maximal unramified extension of $\BQ_p$.
 Let $\breve\BZ_p$ be the ring of integers of $\breve \BQ_p$.
 Let $Nilp\coloneqq Nilp_{\breve\BZ_p}$ denote the category of $\breve\BZ_p$-scheme $S$ on which $p$ is locally nilpotent.
 For $S\in \Nilp$, we denote by $\ol{S}$ the closed subscheme defined by $p\CO_S$.
 The datum $[b]$ determines a $p$-divisible group $\BX$, which is called a \dfn{framing object}, with $\CO_B$-action $\iota_\BX: \CO_B\ra \End(\BX)$, see \cite[\S 3.20]{RZbook}. \begin{defn} Let $\CM_\CD^\naive$ denote the functor sending $S\in Nilp$ to the set of isomorphism classes of the following data. \begin{enumerate} \item For each lattice $\Lambda\in \sL$ a $p$-divisible group $X_\Lambda$ over $S$ with an $\CO_B$-action. \item For each lattice $\Lambda\in\sL$ a quasi-isogeny which commutes with the $\CO_B$-action. \item We require $(X_\Lambda,\rho_\Lambda)_{\Lambda\in\sL}$ satisfies the conditions in \cite[Definition 3.21]{RZbook}. \end{enumerate} \end{defn}